dariowho/Due/README.md

     $ cd dist/
     $ pip install due-0.0.1.tar.gz

+## Configuration
-Additionally, Spacy's English resources need to be downloaded:
+For the software to work, Spacy's English resources need to be downloaded:

     $ pipenv run python -m spacy download en

+Also, *libmagic* must be installed on your system.
+More info here: https://github.com/ahupp/python-magic

 ## Run